PingZhu2232/CIFAR-10-DNN/README.md

-## CIFAR-10 CLASSIFICATION USING SIMPLE DNN
+## CIFAR-10 classification using simple DNN